 Unfortunately, like Marluxia phase 3, Zexion can steal your cards.
 Just your attack cards, not your High Potion, Friend Cards or Reload Card like Marluxia, but it’s bad enough.
 Oh, and he can use them against you.
 Try not to get confused about who played the Soul Eater card at the bottom of the screen!
 “Am I in Danger or Did I Make that Attack: The Zexion Story.”
 Zexion can also play a whirlwind to steal more cards, but you can use Dark Mode’s impressive Dodge Roll to escape.
 Oh, and Zexion can place false cards in your deck, with a reversed, pinkish-orange Soul Eater.
 Play them and you’ll be stunned.

 Once Zexion has stolen enough of your Attack cards, he’ll summon a number of duplicates to the field (you can, in fact, prevent this attack by keeping him away from your cards, but it’s not easy).
-These duplicates are easily spotted because Riku won’t auto-target them and because they are carrying Soul Eaters.
-To stop the duplicates, you need to destroy copies of the Book of Retribution which are now flying out around the arena, which is problematic because they’re small targets, and like Iago, Riku’s Dark Mode air attack is awful at hitting small fliers.
+These duplicates are easily identified because Riku won’t auto-target them and because they are carrying Soul Eaters.
+To stop the duplicates, you need to destroy copies of the Book of Retribution which are now flying out around the arena, each of which corresponds to a duplicate, such that destroying the Book will destroy the duplicate.
+This is troublesome because the books are small fliers and, like Iago, Riku’s Dark Mode air attack is awful at hitting small fliers.
 Thankfully they don’t have much HP.
 While the duplicates are out, Zexion can use a special Sleight called Catastrophe to spawn a spinning laser around the arena, like Hades’ fire stream but far more damaging.
 This fight is no joke, and it’s best to treat Zexion as though he were one of the final bosses, just to be safe (we are pretty close to the final bosses, so all’s fair in love and card games).
 Even if I don’t feel Zexion is the worst of the worst, he’s definitely up there.